douglasmiranda/django-admin-bootstrap/README.rst

    -  Show the search input properly considering the permissions
    -  Fix: z-index nav-bar bug

--  early versions
+-  previous versions

-   -  Have some little bugs, it is usable, but I recommend the latest version
+   -  Has some bugs, you can use, but I recommend the latest version.